 Republicans harp ad naseum about the endless number of voter fraud instances, despite irrefutable evidence that voter fraud is a non-issue.
-In Florida, my state of residence, there have been a total of 49 cases of voter fraud in the last four years. ”Cases,” not “convictions.” ”Cases” also doesn’t necessarily refer to successful instances of voter fraud; the number 49 could very well refer to fraudulent documentation and registration and a host of other scenarios which don’t actually involve a person illegally voting.
+In Florida, my state of residence, there have been a total of in the last four years. ”Cases,” not “convictions.” ”Cases” also doesn’t necessarily refer to successful instances of voter fraud; the number 49 could very well refer to fraudulent documentation and registration and a host of other scenarios which don’t actually involve a person illegally voting.
 In other words, while any instance of voter fraud is troublesome on some level, it is very much a non-issue, one cooked up by Republicans as a grand conspirac to steal the election.

 Of course, who do Republicans see as the ones trying to steal elections?
 Minorities.
-In Florida, 60% of the people who were marked for disenfranchisement by Rick Scott’s voter purge are Latino.
+In Florida, who were marked for disenfranchisement by Rick Scott’s voter purge are Latino.
 In other States controlled by Republicans, the percentages are just as skewed towards minority groups (blacks, Latinos, etc.).
 You can guess who these groups tend to vote for: Democrats.
 Progressives have long suspected that voter purges are used to skew elections in favor of Republican candidates, but Republicans have been pretty good at maintaining the “voter fraud will destroy America” talking point to make proving that suspicion difficult (though not impossible).

 You heard that right: Mike Turzai says voter purges are going to help Mitt Romney win the state, and, therefore, the election.
 Surprising?
 Not really.
 Voter purges have never made much sense from a factual basis; now we know that some, if not all voter purges are based in ideology, not reality.
 And if these purges are ideologically driven, then what we’re seeing isn’t the evening out of the voter pool to get rid of fraud, but the theft of the elections by an idea with a false premise.